sanjoydesk/cygniteframework/README.md

 x.
 Connect and use Multiple Databases on the go.

 xi.
+Now building database schema is very simple.

+xii.
 Cygnite follows active records style.

-xii.
+xiii.
 And there is more, we are still adding new features regularly to cater to your needs.
 Feel free to open an issue if you require anything.

 ##Contribute -